Choosing a school is one of the biggest decisions parents make for their children, and one they often feel they have to get perfect.

 Most parents will put a lot of thought into choosing a school, starting with a look around their website before actually making a visit.
 There are plenty of websites you can check out to get extra information about a school, and of course you will often find parents with kids already at the school to ask a few questions of, as well.
 Once you’ve gathered all this information, I suggest you ask these five questions:

 - Is it easy to access?
 We thought our kids would get themselves to school when they started high school and made sure there was a reasonable public transport route to use.
 In reality, with after and before school activities a couple of times each week, I ended up driving back and forth to the school almost every day.
 Be mindful of how getting the kids to and from school is going to impact on your life as a family.
+Some schools do offer minibus services that take kids to and from school every single day, and while this does require them to look for cheap minibus insurance, it can solve a lot of the transport related problems that parents have to deal with.

 - Does it offer things my child is interested in?
 Schools offer so much these days, with different study pathways, lots of different subjects and a range of sporting, social and cultural activities.
 Look for three or four things about a particular school that you think your kids would really enjoy getting involved in.